JohnEarnest/Octo/docs/XO-ChipSpecification.md

 	save v3 - v0   # write them back in reversed order

 These instructions also provide another useful function.
 Unlike normal `load` and `save`, they do not postincrement `i`.
 The `i` postincrement is useful in some situations but inconvenient in others.
 When a postincrement is desired the standard `load` and `save` instructions may be used, and when it is not desired a programmer may substitute the ranged version specifying `v0` as the minimum range.

+SCHIP provides a pair of instructions for reading and writing "flag registers", which were originally OS-level variables on the HP-48 calculator.
+Some modern CHIP-8 implementations will persist the data stored in these register between runs.
+The HP-48 only offered 8 bytes worth of flag registers.
+As a natural generalization of this functionality, using the same nybble-wise instruction encoding, XO-Chip allows for 16 bytes instead:

+    loadflags v3  # valid in SCHIP
+    loadflags vF  # only valid in XO-Chip

+This generalization both expands persistent storage slightly and gives programmers a fast and convenient way to back up or restore the full v-register file without manipulating the `i` register or consuming any extra ROM space.

 Extended Memory
 ---------------